-Field activities and in-class projects for Elementary and High Schools:
+Field activities and in-class projects for Elementary and High Schools

-(1) Assist on selection, scoping, and planning of water quality activities.
+- The selection, scoping, and planning of water quality activities.

-(3) Assist with streamside hands-on field work such as stream and habitat visual assessment; stream mapping; flow measurements; benthic macroinvertebrate collection, identification, and interpretation; pH and temperature measurements; nitrate, turbidity, and dissolved oxygen determinations.
+- Streamside hands-on field work such as stream and habitat visual assessment; stream mapping; flow measurements; benthic macroinvertebrate collection, identification, and interpretation; pH and temperature measurements; nitrate, turbidity, and dissolved oxygen determinations.

-(4) Assist with lab work such as turbidity measurements, identification of benthic macroinvertebrates, dissolved oxygen and nitrate analyses, and interpretation of water quality from benthic macroinvertebrate data.
+- Lab work such as turbidity measurements, identification of benthic macroinvertebrates, dissolved oxygen and nitrate analyses, and interpretation of water quality from benthic macroinvertebrate data.

 Want to get involved with HRWC?